trustoverip/tswg-did-method-webs-specification/spec/core.md

 #### Update

-Updates are made to the AID by adding KERI events to the [[ref: KEL]].
+If an AID is updateable, updates are made to the AID by adding KERI events to the [[ref: KEL]].
 Some of those events may cause the DIDDoc to be updated.
 Once a set of events have been applied, derive the DIDDoc from the KEL and republish both documents to the web server, overwriting the existing files.

 #### Deactivate